Alert Triggers for UBA Detection Rules and Basic Detection Rules

 The functions of these features remains the same.
 These terminology changes will be implemented throughout the documentation and in InsightIDR.

-To get started with Alert Triggers:
+To get started with triggers:

-Install and Activate an Orchestrator
+Install and activate an orchestrator

 If you already have installed and activated an orchestrator in your environment, proceed to the next section.